 The palliative care team is there to help make life easier for you, your family and carers in a variety of ways, including:

 - If you’re living at home, the team can call or visit regularly.
 This can reduce feelings of isolation and fear, help your carers look after you, and keep you out of hospital (if that is your wish).

 - The team can help dispel any myths and misconceptions about advanced cancer you or your family and carers have.

 - Your care is usually coordinated by one person who communicates with the team on your behalf.

-- The team can help you to make treatment decisions and to prepare for the changes that advanced cancer brings.
+- The team can help you to make treatment decisions and to prepare for the changes that lie ahead.

 - Adjustments around the house can make things easier and safer for you, your family and carers.
-The team can help you identify suitable equipment and aids (e.g. a shower chair).
+The team can suggest suitable equipment and aids (e.g. a shower chair).

 - The team can assist you with planning for the future, such as thinking about the type of care you may need and where you would prefer to receive care.